RexOrCine/AXIOM-Project/README.md

 Absolutely all documentation related to development is made publically available, e.g. design files, BOMs, software source code, etc (for everything... including FPGA), and the project's <a href="https://wiki.apertus.org/index.php/Main_Page" target="blank">Wiki</a> is deep and extensive.<br />
 <br />
 Most of the immediate communications between community members takes place via IRC, and technical issues are documented on apertus Labs.
-A page detailing channel names and links can be found <a href="https://wiki.apertus.org/index.php/Join_the_Team" target="blank">here</a>.<br />
+A page detailing channel names and links can be found at <a href="https://wiki.apertus.org/index.php/Join_the_Team" target="blank">Wiki: Join The Team</a>.<br />

 <br />

 ### Project Background

 The AXIOM project has a rich history dating back to the late 2000's and the community contributing around it prides itself on the FOSS principles it's built around.
-A full account of the project's history and how the camera got started can be read on the <a href="https://wiki.apertus.org/index.php/AXIOM_Project_Background">Wiki</a>.<br />
+A full account of the project's history and how the camera got started can be read on the <a href="https://wiki.apertus.org/index.php/AXIOM_Project_Background">Wiki: Project Backround</a>.<br />
 <br />

 ### Licenses

 The apertus° association proudly serves the common good and does not seek profit in any way.
 It has been created to support and nurture the creation and distribution of knowledge.
 We release all of our software under the <a href="https://www.gnu.org/copyleft/gpl.html">GNU General Public License V3</a>, all our documentation under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons License</a>, and all hardware under the <a href="https://managed-cern-production-bucket-lhoz0gl12lnv.s3-eu-west-1.amazonaws.com/uploads/attachment/file/2388/cern_ohl_v_1_2.txt?X-Amz-Expires=600&X-Amz-Date=20180525T191150Z&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAIPK5THR3DIK5DF2Q/20180525/eu-west-1/s3/aws4_request&X-Amz-SignedHeaders=host&X-Amz-Signature=3132ab553e4852f0937ae73fe8894be74626eb0fbb6a14138c39082af369f436">Cern Open Hardware License</a>. <br />

-* <a href="https://www.apertus.org/mission-statement">Mission Statement</a>.
+* <a href="https://www.apertus.org/mission-statement">apertus.org: Mission Statement</a>.
-* <a href="https://www.apertus.org/association-bylaws">Association Bylaws</a>.
+* <a href="https://www.apertus.org/association-bylaws">apertus.org: Association Bylaws</a>.
 <br />

 ### Languages